Nityaprakash21/Happy-Janmasthami/README.md

 Creating a Janmashtami-themed animation using HTML and CSS is a wonderful way to combine web development skills with cultural celebration.
 In this article, we will break down each line of the provided code, explaining its purpose and functionality.
 We will also discuss the significance of Janmashtami, exploring why it is celebrated and its importance in Hindu culture.

 # Understanding the HTML Structure
-✅<!DOCTYPE html>: This declaration defines the document type and version of HTML being used.
+<!DOCTYPE html>: This declaration defines the document type and version of HTML being used.
 It ensures that the document is rendered correctly across different browsers.

-✅<html lang="en">: This tag wraps the entire HTML document.
+<html lang="en">: This tag wraps the entire HTML document.
 The lang attribute specifies the primary language of the document, which is English in this case.

-✅<head>: The head section contains meta-information about the document, such as character set, viewport settings, and links to external resources like stylesheets.
+<head>: The head section contains meta-information about the document, such as character set, viewport settings, and links to external resources like stylesheets.

-✅<meta charset="UTF-8">: This meta tag specifies the character encoding for the document, ensuring that it can display characters from multiple languages.
+<meta charset="UTF-8">: This meta tag specifies the character encoding for the document, ensuring that it can display characters from multiple languages.

-✅<meta name="viewport" content="width=device-width, initial-scale=1.0">: This meta tag ensures that the page is responsive, meaning it adjusts its layout based on the device’s screen size.
+<meta name="viewport" content="width=device-width, initial-scale=1.0">: This meta tag ensures that the page is responsive, meaning it adjusts its layout based on the device’s screen size.

-✅<title>Happy Janmashtami Animated Landing Page</title>: The title tag defines the title of the webpage, which appears in the browser’s title bar or tab.
+<title>Happy Janmashtami Animated Landing Page</title>: The title tag defines the title of the webpage, which appears in the browser’s title bar or tab.

-✅<link rel="stylesheet" href="styles.css">: This link tag connects the HTML file to an external CSS stylesheet (styles.css), which will be used to style the page.
+<link rel="stylesheet" href="styles.css">: This link tag connects the HTML file to an external CSS stylesheet (styles.css), which will be used to style the page.

-✅<link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/bootstrap-icons@1.11.3/font/bootstrap-icons.min.css">: This link tag includes the Bootstrap Icons library, providing access to a wide range of icons for use on the page.
+<link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/bootstrap-icons@1.11.3/font/bootstrap-icons.min.css">: This link tag includes the Bootstrap Icons library, providing access to a wide range of icons for use on the page.

 # Body Content
 ✅<video autoplay loop muted>: The video element is used to embed a video on the page.
 The attributes autoplay, loop, and muted ensure that the video plays automatically, loops indefinitely, and does so without sound.
 ✅<source src="Happy Janmashtami.mp4">: This tag specifies the video file to be used.
 Here, the video is named “Happy Janmashtami.mp4.”
 ✅<nav class="navbar">: The nav element represents the navigation bar of the website.
 It contains links to different sections of the website.
 ✅<div class="container">: This div serves as a wrapper to center and contain the navigation elements.
-✅<a href="#" class="logo">Shobhit DEv</a>: This a tag is used to create a clickable logo that links to the homepage.
+✅<a href="#" class="logo">MatteX</a>: This a tag is used to create a clickable logo that links to the homepage.
 The class="logo" is for styling the logo text.
 ✅<ul>: The ul element defines an unordered list, used here for the navigation links.
 ✅<li>: Each li element contains a single list item, representing a navigation link.
 ✅<main class="container">: The main element is the central content area of the webpage, holding the page’s primary content.